The Cyclades · Naxos

 Spa with indoor hydromassage pool

-InsiderThe hotel sits on rocky Grotta Beach, not a swimming beach — the sandy stretch (Agios Georgios) is about a 20-minute walk around the waterfront, so this is a town-and-view base, not a beach one.
+InsiderThe hotel sits on rocky Grotta Beach, not a swimming beach; the sandy stretch (Agios Georgios) is about a 20-minute walk around the waterfront, so this is a town-and-view base, not a beach one.
 The 'Portara View' and 'Sea View' rooms aren't the same thing: the Portara ones look straight at the marble doorway across the harbour, which is the view you came for.
-And the breakfast is the real deal — generous, with proper Naxian graviera, not a token spread.
+And the breakfast is generous, with real Naxian graviera, not a token spread.

-A 23-room art hotel directly on Agia Anna sand — Cycladic-minimal with curated art on the walls, jet-tub suites, and a hydrotherapy spa.
-The beachfront restaurant, Palatia, does a breakfast from the owner’s own farm; rooms open feet from the water.
+A 23-room art hotel directly on Agia Anna sand: Cycladic-minimal, art on the walls, jet-tub suites, and a hydrotherapy spa.
+The beachfront restaurant, Palatia, does a breakfast off the owner's own farm, and the rooms open feet from the water.
 The Naxos beach hotel people come back for.

 What it's known for